WeiChienHsu/CS165/Notes_Week5/README.md

 Algorithm in this class run in linear time.
 Any increase in the size of the problem results in a slight increase in the running time of the algorithm.
 Sequential search that make single pass, or a constant number of passes, over their input.

 ### O(nlogn)
-The average case complexity of Quicksoer and MergeSort.
+The average case complexity of QuickSort and MergeSort.

 ### O(n^2)
 Quadratic time.
 The performance is characteristic of algorithms that make multiple passes over the input data using two nested loops.
 The worst-case complexity funcitons of bubble sort, selection sort and QuickSort all lie in this case.